AdriaPadilla/spotixplore/README.md

 ## 1. What is this about?
 ***Important note: Spotixplore is not finished!***

-This tool has been created to explore the possibilities of the Spotify WEB API, and more concertedly, the way in which music is recommended and related. **Spotixplore** provides a bunch of metrics for each song track, in order to develop patterns that allow a better understanding of the operation of Spotify, as well as the study of music production and consumption and the effect on users.
+This tool has been created to explore the possibilities of the Spotify WEB API, and more specifically, the way in which music is recommended and related. **Spotixplore** provides a bunch of metrics for each song track, in order to develop patterns that allow a better understanding of the operation of Spotify, as well as the study of music production and consumption and the effect on users.

 ### Graph Visualization.
 The most important part of this tool, is the output for network graph visualization.